Montana Highway Patrol

-The Montana Highway Patrol (MHP) is the highway patrol agency for the U.S. state of Montana, for which it has state wide jurisdiction.
+The Montana Highway Patrol (MHP) is the highway patrol agency for the U.S. state of Montana, for which it has statewide jurisdiction.
+It is one of Montana's two primary state-level law enforcement agencies, the other being the Criminal Investigations Bureau of the Montana Department of Justice.

 History

 The Montana Highway Patrol was founded in 1935 after Montana led the nation with a 74% increase in highway fatalities.
 Twenty-four recruits taken from an application pool of over 1500 were selected to attend the first Highway Patrol Recruit Academy, and on May 1, 1935 those recruits took to the highways.
 Though authorized to enforce the eleven traffic laws in existence at that time, the Montana Highway Patrol's main focus was to educate and assist the public.
+The MHP was originally part of the office of the Governor of Montana, with the governor being the supreme commander of the Highway Patrol.